-MIMstuudio is MIMproject's open studio that hosts irregularly different experimental music events and performative acts.
-Unique full-size speaker wall has served well many international and local artists as well as some concept parties.
-MIMstuudio is non-commercial space that functions using enthusiasm from members of MIMproject and curiosity from audience.
+MIMstuudio was MIMproject's open studio in 2014–2018, that hosted irregularly different experimental music events and performative acts.
+Unique full-size speaker wall served well many international and local artists as well as some concept parties.
+MIMstuudio was non-commercial space that functioned using enthusiasm from members of MIMproject and curiosity from the audience.

 address: Kaarli pst 9-19, Tallinn, Estonia

 2018: Opera by Manfred MIM: "Estonian History.
 A Nation Born of Shock", in collaboration with Estonian National Opera and Kanuti Gildi SAAL

 2013: Survey exhibition "100 Years of the MIMproject: The Life and Work of Manfred MIM, 1920-2020" at the Tallinn Art Hall

 What if a crazy homebrew genius who lacks any previous contact with art institution is brought from obscurity into the prestigious highstreet art space?
 During the whole century Manfred MIM - a scientist and inventor unknown to the general public - has created a great deal of fine works but unfortunately most of his works have been destroyed or have never been executed.

 Now the works of Manfred MIM have finally become visible and tangible to art lovers.
 MIMproject, as an extension of Manfred MIM, has restored many ideas that would otherwise been left in a garage to rust and finally have brought Manfred's legacy into proper spotlight.